 I am a software developer based in Helsinki, Finland.
 I work for Mozilla (but opinions expressed on this site are my own, etc., etc.).
-I mainly work on stuff around the markup parsers in Firefox.
-I also maintain an HTML5 validator.
-I participate in the HTML Working Group of the W3C.
+I mainly work on stuff above networking and below layout, notably the HTML parser and character encoding converters.
+Previouly, I developed an HTML5 validator and represented Mozilla on the HTML Working Group of the W3C.

 In 2007, I graduated as Master of Science (Technology) from Helsinki University of Technology, Department of Computer Science and Engineering.
 I wrote my master’s thesis about HTML5 validation.